linux4sam/egt/docs/src/colors.md

 For a list of configurable palette colors, see Palette::ColorId.

-If you change the global theme, it will retroactively have an effect on any widget, as long as that widget does not have an override for a Palette::ColorId and Palette::GroupId set.
+If you change the global theme, it will retroactively have an effect on any widget, as long as that widget does not have an override for a egt::v1::Palette::ColorId and egt::v1::Palette::GroupId set.

 The Palette class also defines a set of default colors to reference and use.
 With a few minor exceptions, these are the same colors defined by the [CSS